-.
-With significant improvements in efficiency and falling technology costs, large scale solar power is one of the cheapest sources of new electricity generation in Scotland, comparable to or cheaper than onshore wind and significantly less expensive than gas or new nuclear power.
-Scotland's operational solar capacity is around 0.8 GW in 2025, but Scottish Government targets aim to reach 4-6 GW by 2030.
+With major efficiency improvements and falling technology costs, large-scale solar power is now one of the cheapest sources of new electricity generation in Scotland, comparable to or cheaper than onshore wind and far less expensive than gas or new nuclear power.

 Background image for this poster was created by: Andrey Grinkevich on Unsplash